 If you and your furry friend are trying to find a new short hike in the Rocky Mountains of the Arapaho and Roosevelt National Forests, check out the Dry Saint Vrain Trail in Lyons, Colorado.
-This three-mile out and back trail is fairly easy and short, so you don’t have to worry about being an experienced backpacker to hike this path.
+This out and back trail is fairly easy and short, so you don’t have to worry about being an experienced backpacker to hike this path.

 Start out at the Dry Saint Vrain Trailhead on Conifer Hill Road (Forest Road 185).
 Take the dirt road up the hill, but stay off the private land and on the road most traveled if you do not see any signs.
 However, the trailhead is marked with a large sign where it meets the edge of the forest.